sertansenturk/cookiecutter-ds-docker/README.md

 Currently, the template consists of a docker-compose stack with the services below:

-1. A [Jupyter notebook](https://jupyter.org/) with minimal customization
+1. A [Jupyter](https://jupyter.org/) service with minimal customization
 2. An [mlflow](https://mlflow.org/) tracking server to store experiments
 3. A [postgresql](https://www.postgresql.org/) database, which stores mlflow tracking information